-With the minor equipment as dictated in short relaxing breaks, we headed to Plakias, and the idea came by a friend in Damnoni, who owns the very cozy hotel where we spent the night.
+With the minor equipment as dictated in short relaxing breaks, we headed to South Crete to Plakias, and the idea came by a friend in Damnoni, who owns the very cosy hotel where we spent the night.
 Damnoni Paradise.

-The drive was smooth, just half hour heading south of Rethymno, we passed picturesque villages and the fantastic gorge of Kourtalioti, a gorge of exquisite beauty and importance as it is the water provider of the area.
+The drive was smooth, just half hour heading South Crete, we passed picturesque villages and the fantastic gorge of Kourtalioti, a gorge of exquisite beauty and importance as it is the water provider of the area.
 Its one of the most beautiful and important gorges of South Crete and I will take you on a separate excursion hiking and exploring its beauty and the legends that surround it.

 Usually, South Crete tends to be quite windy and quite a few times I have witnessed small impressive tornadoes on the surface of the sea.
 Our weekend though was serene and the place except for the great food offers nice walking routes with great sea view.
 Plakias experience rapid touristic development in the eighties.
 Before that, there were very few locals who lived in the area.

 We did enjoy a lot of walking and even the kids who tend to get tired or bored (at least mine) were fine to walk and explore till the early sunset.